Dihedralization of Minimal Surfaces in $\mathbb{R}^3$: Introduction

 On the other hand, the surface given in Theorem \ref{DKStheorem}, and aptly called the ``dihedralized Karcher Scherk surfaces with handles", can be seen as Scherk towers with added handles.\\

-The paper is organized as follows: In Section \ref{sec:geom}, we show that the assumed symmetries of our surfaces have strong implications on the structures of the Weierstrass 1-forms, allowing us to parametrize the surfaces via Schwarz-Christoffel maps and $\vartheta$-functions which are also introduced in Section \ref{sec:geom}.
+The paper is organized as follows: In Section \ref{sec:geom}, we demonstrate that the assumed symmetries of our surfaces have strong implications on the flat structures of the Weierstrass $1$-forms, allowing us to parametrize the surfaces via Schwarz-Christoffel maps and $\vartheta$-functions which are also introduced in Section \ref{sec:geom}.
 Section \ref{sec:DE} contains an existence proof for the $DE_{3,n}$ surfaces and the corresponding wedges $W_{2\pi\alpha}$.
-This proof the prototype example of the new dihedralization method.
-In Section \ref{sec:DCCW}, we give a proof for Theorem \ref{DCCWtheorem}.
-Finally, in Section \ref{sec:DKS}, we prove Theorem \ref{DKStheorem} by utilizing $\vartheta$-functions and Schwarz-Christoffel maps.
+This proof serves as the prototype example of the new dihedralization method.
+In Section \ref{sec:DWW}, employing dihedralization, we provide a concise proof for the existence of a $n$-dihedral Weber-Wolf surface with 4 catenoidal ends and a planar end.
+While acknowledging the existing knowledge about these surfaces, we present brief proofs that highlight the methodologies of the dihedralization process.